 The digital trove provides access to hundreds of thousands of images related to the history of cars and auto racing.
 The website expands research opportunities for scholars and students.

-This summer, middle and high school students who participated in Stanford's pre-collegiate programs explored the rigors of challenging courses taught by Stanford scholars and enjoyed life on the Farm beyond the classroom.
+Middle and high school students who participated in Stanford's pre-collegiate programs took courses taught by Stanford scholars and enjoyed life on the Farm.

 Lathrop Library will be the new home of the East Asia Library and other units previously housed in Meyer Library.
 The four-story building is filled with seminar rooms and classrooms equipped with state-of-the-art technology designed to enhance teaching, learning and research.

 The Summer Undergraduate Research in Geoscience and Engineering (SURGE) program brings students from smaller liberal arts colleges, minority-serving institutions or underserved backgrounds to Stanford for a summer of earth science research and graduate school preparation.

 In an interdisciplinary study of "the science of the mind," students examine the human-computer relationship, and how to design technology that works well with users.